kgisl/pythonFDP/manual/lab7-kgashok.py.md

 1. There is probably a one-line Pythonic solution for almost every complicated problem out there.
 That is also the case for this lab exercise.
 Can you figure it out?
 2. There is even a shorter one liner if you use another powerful Python data type.
 Can you figure it out?
+3. Between 1 and 2, which solution is more preferable?
+And why?

 ## Interview grade